migurski/OSM-Solar/README.md

 to see how to get [TileStache](http://tilestache.org) to post-process Mapnik’s own rendered images with the included 16 color palette file, `solar-light-16.act`.

-High Road is made by Michal Migurski, of [Stamen Design](http://stamen.com).
+OSM Solar is made by Michal Migurski, of [Stamen Design](http://stamen.com).

 Details
 -------